Reach plc (LON:RCH) Insider Jim Mullen Sells 18,080 Shares

 Reach Increases Dividend

-The company also recently declared a dividend, which will be paid on Friday, June 2nd.
-Shareholders of record on Thursday, May 11th will be paid a dividend of GBX 4.46 ($0.05) per share.
-This represents a yield of 4.92%.
+The firm also recently declared a dividend, which will be paid on Friday, June 2nd.
+Stockholders of record on Thursday, May 11th will be paid a GBX 4.46 ($0.05) dividend.
+The ex-dividend date of this dividend is Thursday, May 11th.
+This represents a dividend yield of 4.92%.
 This is a boost from Reach’s previous dividend of $2.88.
-The ex-dividend date of this dividend is Thursday, May 11th.
-Reach’s dividend payout ratio is 4,375.00%.
+Reach’s payout ratio is currently 4,375.00%.

 Reach plc operates as a national and regional news publisher in the United Kingdom and Ireland.
 The company has various national and regional brands across print and online, including HullLive, DerbyshireLive, belfastlive, BristoLive, football.london, Devon Live, TeessideLive, edinburghlive, Mylondon, Corkbeo, Dailystar, Mirror, Daily Express, Daily Record, ChronicleLive, OK!, ECHO, LeicestershireLive, Manchester Evening News, and BirminghamLive.